Who is eligible for testing?

 How do I schedule?

-You will pick a 15-minute window for testing at the clinic between 3 and 6pm.
+You will pick a 5-minute window for testing at the clinic.
 This testing requires a lengthy set-up for us, so unfortunately, we cannot be that flexible.
-If you arrive late, you will miss your appointment.
+If you arrive late, you may miss your appointment.
 If you cannot make your scheduled date and time, please call us to reschedule at least 3 hours before your appointment to reschedule for a later date/time .

 Where is the testing done?